|Instructors||Ian Goldberg||Jennifer Whitson|

 This synchronous seminar will take place within the BigBlueButton (BBB) web conferencing server [a link to the online seminar room can be found on LEARN].
 The seminar will primarily consist of reading, reviewing, and presenting research papers.
 There will be two papers assigned to each class period, selected from the following topics:

 All students are to have read both of the papers before the class, and to have submitted a review for one of them (of the student's choice) by 9:00 am on the day of the lecture.
 Each paper will be presented to the class by one student, in a 25-minute conference-style presentation.
 The student presenting the paper will then lead the class in a discussion of the paper, taking 55 minutes for the presentation and discussion in total for each paper.
+Students should follow the presentation checklist when creating their presentations.

 Students may choose to present live in the BBB room, or they may pre-record their presentations to be played back in the BBB room during their allotted time.
 To accommodate those students who may not be able to participate synchronously, all seminar presentations will be recorded and made available via LEARN for the following 14 days.